Angevin kings of England

-The Angevins (/ˈændʒɪvɪnz/; "from Anjou") were a royal house of Anglo-French origin that ruled England and France in the 12th and early 13th centuries; its monarchs were Henry II, Richard I and John.
-The Anglo-French Henry II, won control of a vast assemblage of lands in western Europe that would last for 80 years and would retrospectively be referred to as the Angevin Empire.
+The Angevins (/ˈændʒɪvɪnz/; "of/from Anjou") were a royal house of French origin that ruled England and Ireland and in France in the 12th and early 13th centuries; its monarchs were Henry II, Richard I and John.
+Henry II won control of a vast assemblage of lands in western Europe that would last for 80 years and would retrospectively be referred to as the Angevin Empire.
 As a political entity this was structurally different from the preceding Norman and subsequent Plantagenet realms.
-Geoffrey became Duke of Normandy in 1144 and died in 1151.
+Geoffrey of Anjou became Duke of Normandy in 1144 and died in 1151.
 In 1152, his heir, Henry, added Aquitaine by virtue of his marriage to Eleanor of Aquitaine.
-Henry also inherited the claim of his mother, Empress Matilda, the daughter of King Henry I and the Anglo-Saxon princess Edith-Matilda, from the house of Wessex, to the English throne, to which he succeeded in 1154 following the death of King Stephen.
+Henry also inherited the claim of his mother, Empress Matilda, the daughter of King Henry I of England and Matilda of Scotland (who was also the remaining descendant of the royal House of Wessex), to the English throne, to which Henry II succeeded in 1154 following the death of Matilda's cousin Stephen.

-Henry was succeeded by his third son, Richard, whose reputation for martial prowess won him the epithet "Cœur de Lion" or "Lionheart".
+In 1189, Henry was succeeded by his third son, Richard, whose reputation for martial prowess won him the epithet "Cœur de Lion" or "Lionheart".
 He was born and raised in England but spent very little time there during his adult life, perhaps as little as six months.
 Despite this Richard remains an enduring iconic figure both in England and in France, and is one of very few kings of England remembered by his nickname as opposed to regnal number.